frappuccino609/discord-bot-music-simple/README.md

 # discord-bot-music-simple

-Bot musik sederhana menggunakan Discord.js untuk memainkan lagu dari YouTube.
+A simple music bot using Discord.js to play songs from YouTube. using ytdl-core

-## Fitur
+## Features

-- Memainkan lagu dari YouTube
+- Play songs from YouTube
-- Mengatur volume, melewatkan lagu, dan menghentikan pemutaran
+- Adjust volume, skip songs, and stop playback
-- Antrian pemutaran lagu
+- Song playback queue

-## Instalasi
+## Installation

-1. **Instal dependencies:**
+1. **Install dependencies:**
     ```bash
     npm install discord.js ytdl-core
     ```

-2. **Konfigurasi bot:**
+2. **Configure the bot:**

-   - Ganti nilai `YOUR_BOT_TOKEN` dengan token bot Discord Anda dalam `config.json`.
+   - Replace the value `YOUR_BOT_TOKEN` with your Discord bot token in `config.json`.

-3. **Jalankan bot:**
+3. **Run the bot:**
     ```bash
     node index.js
     ```

-## Penggunaan
+## Usage

-1. Undang bot ke server Discord Anda.
+1. Invite the bot to your Discord server.

-2. Bergabunglah dengan channel voice di server.
+2. Join a voice channel on the server.

-3. Gunakan perintah `!play [URL_YOUTUBE]` untuk memainkan lagu dari YouTube.
+3. Use the command `!play [YOUTUBE_URL]` to play a song from YouTube.

-4. Gunakan perintah lain seperti `!skip` dan `!stop` sesuai kebutuhan.
+4. Use other commands like `!skip` and `!stop` as needed.

-## Perintah Bot
+## Bot Commands

-- `!play [URL_YOUTUBE]`: Memainkan lagu dari YouTube.
+- `!play [YOUTUBE_URL]`: Play a song from YouTube.
-- `!skip`: Melewati lagu yang sedang diputar.
+- `!skip`: Skip the currently playing song.
-- `!stop`: Menghentikan pemutaran dan keluar dari saluran suara.
+- `!stop`: Stop playback and leave the voice channel.

-## Catatan
+## Notes

-- Bot ini dikembangkan dengan mengikuti panduan dan aturan Discord.
-Pastikan untuk memahami dan mematuhi aturan tersebut.
+- This bot is developed following Discord's guidelines and rules.
+Make sure to understand and comply with those rules.
-- Pastikan Anda memiliki izin dan hak cipta yang sesuai untuk memainkan konten audio/video.
+- Ensure you have the appropriate permissions and copyrights to play audio/video content.

-## Kontribusi
+## Contribution

-Jika Anda ingin berkontribusi pada proyek ini, silakan buat *pull request* dan laporkan *issue* jika Anda menemui masalah.
+If you want to contribute to this project, please create a pull request and report any issues you encounter.

-## Lisensi
+## License

-Proyek ini dilisensikan di bawah Lisensi MIT - lihat [LICENSE.md](LICENSE) untuk detail lebih lanjut.
+This project is licensed under the MIT License - see [LICENSE](LICENSE) for more details.